 As I mentioned above, we stayed in one of the cabins at Baldersnäs Manor.
 The cabin was situated on the grounds of the manor and just next to a lake.
 The manor is where we received a warm welcome (with some Swedish fika!) and got our keys, extra blankets and water.
 Since the glass cabins don’t have a bathroom, the manor is where we also went to shower and use the toilet.
 What’s great is that it only takes 5 minutes to walk to the manor from the cabin.

-Besides bathroom, the manor was also where all the food was being served.
+Besides the bathroom, the manor was also where all the food was being served.
 And the restaurant at Baldersnäs Herrgård is known to make some serious masterpieces!
-We had a three course dinner on the day of the arrival and all the ingredients were seasonal and so delicious!
-My favorite was the appetizer – red beets, goat cheese, honey and nuts – all roasted to perfection.
+We had a three-course dinner on the day of the arrival and all the ingredients were seasonal and so delicious!
+My favorite was the appetizer – red beets, goat cheese, honey, and nuts – all roasted to perfection.

 72 Hour Cabins – Good to know